 This is the story of a carpet brand that would later be called a style icon.
 And indeed, a style invented by one man turned into a global brand.
-This is the Chinese factory Alexander's Collection.
+This is the factory of Alexander's Collection.
 It is named after the person who invented that direction and created such a narrow luxury niche in carpets, that it did not require any advertising at all.
 The word of mouth about Alexander's Collection spread very quickly.
-The ability to produce rugs with a design and quality that China had never known before made the brand a black sheep in the market.
+The ability to produce rugs with a design and quality that had never known before made the brand a black sheep in the market.
 Many people began to imitate it.
 But how many followers were born?
 None!

 What is the secret?